-We highly recommend when you view an apartment, you come prepared with all the information necessary to apply to rent it.
-Since Manhattan apartments are grabbed up quickly, you will then be able to submit your application on the spot and can rest assured that no one will steal the place out from under you.
-Plus, the landlord will see that you are someone who is responsible and savvy.
-Bring the following things with you when you go to your apartment viewings:
+We highly recommend when you see an apartment, you come prepared with all the information necessary to apply to rent it.
+Since NYC apartments for rent move quickly, you will then be able to submit your application on the spot to stop someone stealing the apartment out from under you.
+Plus, the landlord will see that you are someone responsible and savvy.

-- Essential Application Information – Required documents can vary depending on the landlord.
-However, most will require the list of items below to proceed with a rental application.- Letter from employer stating position, length of employment as well as salary.
+Required documents can vary depending on the landlord.
+However, most will need the list of items below to proceed with a rental application.- Letter from employer stating position, length of employment as well as salary.

 - Guarantor (If salary does not qualify for 40x monthly rent).

 - Verification of assets such as equities, real estate, etc.